South Korea's political crisis dragging down economy – DW – 01/06/2025

 "The won was already weak against the dollar, but that has become worse due to the unrest and I fear there is no clear understanding of who is governing the country at the moment," he told DW.

-"That is very unsettling for companies, which are afraid to make plans for the coming year," he said.
+"That is very unsettling for companies, which are afraid to make plans for the coming year," he added.

 Right now, however, the country is adrift.